Pest control hub

 What does it look like?

 Weasels are the smallest and least common of the three mustelids in New Zealand.
 They have a thin, muscular body and a small head.
-Their colouring is very like the stoat, but with a more red-brown coat, and a shorter tail.
+Their colouring is very like the stoat, but with a more red to brown coat and a shorter tail.
 They grow to 20-25cm long and will attack prey that is much larger than themselves.

 Why is it a problem?

-Weasels produce 1-2 litters each year, each containing 4-6 young.
-The young of the first litter grow very fast and are weaned at four weeks, at which time their eyes open.
-They are able to hunt and kill at 5-8 weeks.
+Weasels produce 1 to 2 litters each year, each containing 4 to 6 young.
+The young in the litter grow very fast and are weaned at four weeks, at which time their eyes open.
+They are able to hunt and kill at 5 to 8 weeks.

 The easiest way to determine whether or not mustelids are present in an area include:

 - Scats: long and thin, they often also have a characteristic tapering twist at each end.
-They are filled with fur, feathers and bone fragments and are hard and black when dry.
+They are filled with fur, feathers and bone fragments.
+They are hard and black when dry.

-- Mustelids secrete onto their scats a thick, oily yellow powerful smelling fluid called musk.
-Scats are often found out in the open – such as in the middle of a track – as a sign to other mustelids in the area.
+- Mustelids secrete onto their scats, a thick, oily yellow powerful smelling fluid called musk.
+Scats are often found out in the open, such as in the middle of a track.
+This acts as a sign to other mustelids in the area.

 - Mustelids usually eat the flesh from the neck and head area of their prey.